 Insurance company securities

-Insurance companies are regulated by their own laws, none of which you need to be concerned with.
-While it’s safe to assume the majority of insurance products are generally exempt, there’s one exception.
-Insurance products with a variable component are not exempt.
-We’ll learn about variable annuities in the annuities chapter, which is the primary non-exempt insurance product to be aware of.
+Insurance companies are regulated under their own laws.
+Most insurance products are exempt, but there’s one key exception: insurance products with a variable component are not exempt.
+We’ll cover variable annuities in the annuities chapter.
+For exam purposes, variable annuities are the primary non-exempt insurance product to remember.

 Bank securities